stratdev3/SimpleW/documentation/simplew/docs/guide/staticfiles.md

 The video will :
 - Start immediately
-- Alow seeking
+- Allow seeking
 - Use efficient partial downloads

 ## How to serve a Vue app

-This section shows how to server a vue.js application.
+This section shows how to serve a Vue.js application.

 First, create your vue/vite application :